HarikumarG/tic-tac-toe/README.md

 # TicTacToe

-The working model is in heroku server in which the link is given below. https://tic-tac-toe-new.herokuapp.com/
+The working model is in heroku server in which the link is given. https://tic-tac-toe-new.herokuapp.com/

 ## Development server